SvenDowideit/docs-base/README.md

 Docker uses [the Hugo static generator](http://gohugo.io/overview/introduction/) to convert project Markdown files to a static HTML site.
 This repository contains the HTML theme and Hugo configuration for building the [the Docker documentation site](https://docs.docker.com).

 Together, the theme and the structure form the `docs-base` image.
-Each project repository uses this base image to generate localized documentation for review during development.
+Each project repository uses this base image to generate localized documentation for review during development.  this is a test.

 ## How to use it in your repository